Human Rights Department

 This CTA scholarship is given in memory of Dr. Martin Luther King Jr. to encourage ethnic minority students to become educators, school nurses, school counselors or school therapists and to promote professional growth for ethnic minority teachers and ESP members.

-The program provides recognition for educators and their students who demonstrate an understanding of the vision and guiding principles by which César E. Chávez lived his life.
-The Awards Program will honor the memory of this great man and ensure that the spirit of his work continues in the classrooms of California.
+The program provides recognition for educators and their students who demonstrate an understanding of the vision and guiding principles embraced by César Chávez and Dolores Huerta.
+The Award Program honors the memory of these great leaders and ensures that the spirit of their work continues in the classrooms of California.

 LGBTQ+ Safety in Schools Grant and Scholarship Program in Honor of Guy DeRosa